Skip to content

 NOTE: Remember to maintain accurate records of your cryptocurrency transactions for future reference to avoid complications in subsequent years!

-Hiring a tax professional such as an accountant specialising in crypto taxes can be a wise choice for individuals who don’t mind the increased expense and prefer a hands-off approach.
+Hiring a tax professional such as an accountant specialising in crypto taxes can be an effective choice for individuals who don’t mind the increased expense and prefer a hands-off approach.
 Some advantages of working with a professional include:

 While a tax professional’s expertise and guidance is often highly valuable, it tends to be costly, and may sit outside your budget.
-In this case, doing it yourself manually (option 1) or using a reputable tax software (which we’ll explore next) may be more suitable for you.
+In this case, doing it yourself manually (option 1) or using a reputable tax software (which we’ll explore next) may be more suitable.

-3. Using Crypto Tax Software like Crypto Tax Calculator
+Option 3: Using crypto tax software like Crypto Tax Calculator

 The last option we’ll explore to file your crypto taxes is to use a specialised crypto tax software like Crypto Tax Calculator (CTC).
-Using crypto tax software is a popular choice as it tends to be more efficient than manually calculating your taxes and it’s generally cheaper than hiring a tax professional.
+Using crypto tax software is a popular choice as it tends to be more efficient than manually calculating your taxes while generally being cheaper than hiring a tax professional.

-Crypto Tax Calculator is an Australian-made crypto tax software all-in-one solution designed for crypto investors and traders.
-CTC was built from the ground up to handle all types of crypto trading, from exchange trading to complex on-chain activity (including NFTs and DeFi) and supports over 800 exchanges and wallets, including Swyftx!
+Crypto Tax Calculator is an Australian-made crypto tax software designed for crypto investors and traders.
+CTC was built from the ground up to handle all types of crypto trading, from exchange trading to complex on-chain activity (including NFTs and DeFi) and supports over 3,500 exchanges, wallets and other accounts, including Swyftx!

 The software seamlessly deciphers complex data from all of your exchanges and wallets, including any DeFi and NFT activity, automatically categorising transactions for tax purposes.
 Once all of your transaction data is imported, you can access tax reports that can be passed to your accountant or used to file directly with the ATO via myTax.